 |Riverbanks Zoo and Garden

 |Los Angeles Zoo

 The heat map above shows the locations of the largest zoos in the US along with their relative sizes.

 13. Phoenix Zoo

-As well as being the twelfth-largest zoo in the US, the Phoenix Zoo is the largest privately owned, non-profit zoo in the country.
+As well as being the thirteenth-largest zoo in the US, the Phoenix Zoo is the largest privately owned, non-profit zoo in the country.
 It was founded by Robert Maytag and opened in 1962, shortly after his death.
 Since its opening fifty years ago, it has welcomed more than 43 million visitors.

 There are more than 2.5 miles (4.0 km) of walking trails at the Phoenix Zoo that enable guests to navigate the more than 1,400 animals on display.
 There are four main areas in the zoo, each with a distinct theme: the Arizona Trail, which showcases plants and animals from the Southwestern United States; the Africa Trail, which houses animals from Africa; the Tropics Trail, which includes animals that are native to rain forests; and the Children’s Trail, where a petting zoo is located.